MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

   - East-west traffic filtering (if required by the customer)

 - Use Firewall Manager with Virtual WAN to deploy and manage Azure firewalls across Virtual WAN hubs or in hub VNets.
-Firewall Manager is currently in preview for both Virtual WAN and regular VNets.
+Firewall Manager is now in general availability (GA) for both Virtual WAN and regular VNets.

 - Create a global Azure Firewall policy to govern security posture across the global network environment and assign it to all Azure Firewall instances.
 Allow for granular policies to meet requirements of specific regions by delegating incremental firewall policies to local security teams via RBAC.